 The second aim of this section is to arm you with the knowledge, tools and techniques to protect yourself and your devices properly, just like a professional does.

-Ransomware has grown to be be one of the most popular types of malware in existence.
+Ransomware has grown to be one of the most popular types of malware in existence.
 It is a criminal industry worth billions of pounds or dollars, and has affected individuals, health services, and businesses across the world.

 In its simplest form, ransomware is a software program that infiltrates your device, and blocks or encrypts valuable data files so you cannot access them.
 The criminals then extort money from you before unlocking, or decrypting, your files, so you can access them again.